Is getting a law review article published on your list of goals for 2025? If so, you’ve come to the right place!

 — Jesús Rodríguez (@jesusrodriguezb) January 31, 2022

-In a Twitter thread of advice for authors posted on the 31st of January 2022, Former Senior Articles Editor for The Georgetown Law Journal Jesús Rodríguez noted: “Effective titles often caught my attention, especially when it was 1 AM and I was up assigning articles.
+In an X/Twitter thread of advice for authors posted on the 31st of January 2022, Former Senior Articles Editor for The Georgetown Law Journal Jesús Rodríguez noted: “Effective titles often caught my attention, especially when it was 1 AM and I was up assigning articles.
 Intros should tell us upfront what’s original about your piece — like in journalism, don’t bury the lede.”

 Rodríguez added that authors should use their conclusion to build upon the article topic, leaving the reader with new insights rather than just reiterating the thesis.
 “Authors sometimes treat conclusions like 2–4-paragraph bows on top of the piece, but this is where the discussion and the implications of your argument need to be clearest.
 If a busy editor jumps to your conclusion after reading the intro, it should make them want to read the rest of the piece.
 They shouldn’t feel like they’ve read enough.”